jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/test_truth_table_tests.rst

         if (x, y) == (False, False): return False return x, y

   the test is still green.
-I remove the other lines
+I remove the other lines in the :ref:`function<functions>`

   .. code-block:: python
+    :lineno-start: 85

     def contradiction(x, y):
         return False

+    def logical_negation(x):
+        return not x

 * :ref:`converse_implication<test_converse_implication>` returns :ref:`False<test_what_is_false>` in only one case, I return the :ref:`logical negation<test_logical_negation>` of the `if statement`_, for the 3 cases that return :ref:`True<test_what_is_true>`

   .. code-block:: python
+    :lineno-start: 80
+    :emphasize-lines: 2

     def converse_implication(x, y):
         return (x, y) != (False, True)